Amway Australia: Controversy

 The "direct selling" company has been dogged by allegations of being an illegal pyramid scheme for decades.
 The president of Amway has stated to Australian media that "this is old news".

 In 1994, NSW state parliamentarian Mr Scully questioned the Consumer Affairs minister whether Amway Australia's distribution practices used dishonest, unethical and inappropriate behaviour.
 The Minister for Consumer Affairs replied that "Complaints against Amway or Amway distributors are very few and indicate little cause for concern".
 Following a complaint from Amway, the department had prosecuted one Amway distributor for misleading conduct involving the potential recruitment of Amway distributors into another work-at-home scheme.

-In 2003, the Australian Tax Office challenged deductions made by Amway Australia over an 8-year period for seminar expenses in resort locations, offered as incentives to successful distributors.
+In 2003, the Australian Taxation Office challenged deductions made by Amway Australia over an 8-year period for seminar expenses in resort locations, offered as incentives to successful distributors.
 Amway had a partial win with the Federal Court ruling Amway was largely entitled to the deductions, however it was ruled that substantial food and drink bills associated with the seminars were not deductible.
 In 2004, this ruling was overturned and the deductions were allowed in full because it was a serious business occasion.